geerlingguy/drupal-vm-docker/README.md

 Make sure you have [Docker CE](https://store.docker.com/search?type=edition&offering=community) installed, then run `docker-compose up -d`.
 After a minute or two, you should be able to access your Drupal site at `http://localhost/`.

+## Shutting down the environment

+When you're finished developing, run the command:

+    docker-compose stop

+And once you're ready to develop again, run:

+    docker-compose start

+If you want to completely clear out the local environment (e.g. to start over or if you're finished with a project), run:

+    docker-compose down

+## Updating the Docker Compose file

+The Docker Compose file should be updated automatically any time you update to a newer version of this plugin.
+However, you can also manually force the file to be updated by running:

+    composer drupal-vm-docker-compose-update

+You should then tell Docker to restart anything that needs to be restarted with `docker-compose up -d`.

 ## License

 This project is licensed under the MIT open source license.